danionella/veith_et_al_2024/figures/README.md

-Run this stand-alone notebook to reproduce plots in Fig 1 & 2 on the directional startle behavior of _Danionella cerebrum_.
+Stand-alone notebook to reproduce plots in Fig 1 & 2 on the directional startle behavior of _Danionella cerebrum_.

 For a quick preview, open the notebook on github.